HomeDing/homeding.github.io/HomeDingConceptPaper.03.md

 The standard interface of every Element is defined by the Element class and every specific Element is derived from this class and adding the specific functionality.

-A detailled description of the common Element Interface can be found in [ElementsInterface](ElementsInterface).
+A detailled description of the common Element Interface can be found in [ElementInterface](ElementInterface).

 ## Actions